-Initially, the consulting company studied OLITREM deeply to better understand what was working as intended and what were the improvement needs in the production line.
-OLITREM showed good prospects in some aspects such as an organized and efficient production, excellent quality principles and a strong commitment from management to succeed.
+Initially, the consulting company studied FROSKY deeply to better understand what was working as intended and what were the improvement needs in the production line.
+FROSKY showed good prospects in some aspects, such as an organised and efficient production, excellent quality principles and a strong commitment from management to succeed.

-In the production section, alongside OLITREM production line, some boards were placed in each working section to increase productivity as shown in figure 4.
+In the production section, alongside FROSKY production line, some boards were placed in each working section to increase productivity as shown in figure 3.
 These boards include each product production planning, actual production, quality indicators, missing stocks and improvement plans of actions that are filled by each section manager (downstreaming some responsibility of the production manager).
 The quality assistant states:

 "Several weeks of training programs were deployed by the consulting company regarding 5S and Kanban, and quality and production efficiency measures.
-OLITREM implemented 5S in every work section gradually.
-However, as soon as some sections began to be more organized and cleaner, other sections started applying 5S on their own because the culture for quality quickly spread" (April 2018) (see figure 3 on how materials are more organized and easier to reach and find).
+FROSKY implemented 5S in every work section gradually.
+However, as soon as some sections began to be more organised and cleaned, other sections started applying 5S on their own because the culture for quality quickly spread" (April 2018) (see figure 2 on how materials are more organised and easier to reach and find).

-Additionally, OLITREM started the implementation of Kanban in one section, as can be seen in figure 4.
+Additionally, FROSKY started the implementation of Kanban in one section, as can be seen in figure 3.
 When the first card is reached, it means the materials that the next section needs are at a low level, and if it reaches the last card, the materials are at a critical level, and the production in the next section will have to stop.
-The company must ensure that this section is working 100% before implementing the tool in the following sections where Kanban makes sense.
+The company must ensure that this section is working 100% before implementing the tool in the following sections.